USS United States (1797): Aftermath

 Macedonian was subsequently purchased by the United States Navy, repaired, and placed in service.
-After repairs, United States — accompanied by USS Macedonian and the sloop Hornet—sailed from New York on 24 May 1813.
+After repairs, United States—accompanied by USS Macedonian and the sloop Hornet—sailed from New York on 24 May 1813.
 A noteworthy event of this mission is documentation of two women among the crew of United States.
-Seaman Marshall and veteran British seaman William Goodman (enlisting as John Allen to protect himself from British retaliation) were encouraged by Commodore Decatur to bring their wives, Mary Marshall and Mary (Humphries) Allen, on the voyage as nurses to care for the wounded if the ship engaged the enemy.
+Two sailors onboard United States, a Mr. Marshall and Briton William Goodman (who enlisted under the false name John Allen) were encouraged by Decatur to bring their wives, Mary Marshall and Mary Allen, on the voyage as nurses to care for the wounded if the ship engaged the enemy.
 They are believed to be the first women to serve aboard a United States warship.
 On 1 June, the three vessels were driven into New London, Connecticut, by a powerful British squadron which included ships of the line, and United States and Macedonian were kept blocked there until the end of the war.
 Both ships were disarmed and their crews and weapons despatched to the squadrons on the Great Lakes Hornet managed to slip through the blockade on 14 November 1814 and escape to sea.

 Decatur was transferred to the frigate President in the spring of 1814, and he took some of the officers and crew of United States with him to his new command.